ceciliaesd/ceciliaesd/README.md

 ## Hi there 👋

-### Welcome to my Github profile 🤖
+### Welcome to my Github profile!

-My name is Cecilia Dalotto and Im a Data Scientist. 💻 🔎<br></br>
+My name is Cecilia Dalotto and I'm a Data Scientist. <br></br>
-Here I update all the codes, algorithms, graphs and dashboards that I use to develop my data science projects. 🐍📊📈
+Here I update all the codes, algorithms, graphs and dashboards that I use to develop my projects.<br></br>
+I like to analyze a variety of dataset to find the best solutions and suggest improvements through data insights.
+I also use machine learning techniques to reveal narratives, create predictive models and make powerful visualizations.
 <br></br>
-Check out all my repositories below! ⬇️⬇️⬇️
+If you are curious, check out all my repositories below! ⬇️
 <br></br>
 <br></br>
 And feel free to contact me anytime: